sourcegraph/about/content/blogposts/2023/guest-post-arafat-khan-php-python.md

 * [PHP Code](https://github.com/arafatkatze/epson-connect-php) —[ PHP Docs](https://arafatkatze.github.io/epson-connect-php/packages/Epsonconnectphp-Epson.html)
 * [Print API Blog](https://medium.com/@Arafatkatze/epson-connect-api-for-developers-a-comprehensive-guide-ae639a80eefb)

     To anyone embarking on a similar journey or facing the challenge of diving into unfamiliar territory, I would say that AI tools in 2023 are like the internet in the late 90s.
-You can deny its existence an impact all you wish, but there is very soon going to be a future that’s so deeply entwined with AI that you wouldn’t be able to think of a life without it.
+You can deny its existence and impact all you wish, but there is very soon going to be a future that’s so deeply entwined with AI that you wouldn’t be able to think of a life without it.
 I strongly recommend people try out AI coding assistants.
 There’s quite a few out there, but Cody is the best one.

 <hr style={{marginTop:"2rem",marginBottom:"2rem"}} />